A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Description of the model

-We discuss all these topics in Subsection~\ref{ss:strategy}, presenting concrete answers to each of these problems.
+We discuss all these topics in Section~\ref{ss:strategy}, presenting concrete answers to each of these problems.

-Also, since to our knowledge this is the first time that system~\eqref{model} is considered, in Subsections~\ref{ss:notation} and~\ref{ss:dynamics} we will discuss the dynamics and some interesting results about the dependence of the basins of attraction on the other parameters.
+Also, since to our knowledge, this is the first time that system~\eqref{model} is considered, in Sections~\ref{ss:notation} and~\ref{ss:dynamics} we discuss the dynamics and some exciting results about the dependence of the basins of attraction on the other parameters.

 It would also be extremely interesting to add the space component to our model, by considering a system of reaction-diffusion equations.
-This will be the subject of a further work.
+This will be the subject of further work.